mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h3 id="The-March-of-Progress">The March of Progress<a class="anchor-link" href="#The-March-of-Progress">¶</a></h3><p>The cell phone in your pocket has more computing power than all of NASA back in 1969.
-They used it to put two astronauts on the moon.
+<h3 id="The-March-of-Progress">The March of Progress<a class="anchor-link" href="#The-March-of-Progress">¶</a></h3><p>The cell phone in your pocket has more computing power than the Lunar module back in 1969.
+They used it to put astronauts on the moon.
 We use it to play Candy Crush. :)</p>
 <p>Learning to program gives you the power to build amazing things with your computer.</p>
 </div>
 </div>